rithik25/Lab4/README.md

 ## Clients:

 ###  QueryClient.java
 The `QueryClient` program is a client application that allows users to retrieve product information from the ProductServer.
+The user inputs the product ID and content type for the response and receives either JSON or HTML output.

 ## UpdateClient.java
 The `UpdateClient` program is a client application for updating product information on the ProductServer.
+The user inputs the product information either in JSON or HTML format and the program receives status if the update was successful or not.

 ## YouTube Video:
 https://youtu.be/gNjJx8KWJc4